 Childhod and education: talking about your childhood days and education.

 CV and skills: talking about your skills, qualifications and experience and writing a CV.

-Travel and tourism: describing a holiday, writing a blog, and making a complaint when things go wrong.
+Travel and tourism: describing a holiday, writing a blog.
 Also you will learn about months of the year, means of transport and asking for directions.

 Carry out communicative tasks with basic language proficiency in familiar social situations, using basic grammar and vocabulary.